CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 Try writing out this definition in plain language to check your understanding.

-We can prove that equality of natural numbers is a reflexive, symmetric, and transitive relation.
+Similarly to `≡Bool`, We can prove that equality of natural numbers is a reflexive, symmetric, and transitive relation.
+The difference in the proofs is that, because `ℕ`{.Agda} is a recursive datatype, our proofs will need to be recursive too.

 ```
 ≡ℕ-refl : (n : ℕ) → n ≡ℕ n